The latest paperback guidebook to Nepal has arrived!

 Jungle Adventures in Chitwan National Park: Nepal’s first and most popular national park.
 Made famous by its royal Bengal tigers, world renown elephant and wildlife conservation, successfully protected one-horned rhinos plus hundreds of other wild animals.

-In this paperback book you’ll discover why and how to avoid expensive tours in Chitwan.
+In this paperback book you’ll discover why and how to avoid the expensive package tours being promoted for Chitwan and other locations.
 Avoid package tours to save double with the best transport options plus hotel and jungle tour reviews.
 This print guidebook will help you plan your trip to Chitwan with ease but also shows you how to save a lot of time and money.

 Go off-the-beaten-path in Bardia National Park: For a truly wild wildlife experience you won’t get better than Bardia or Bardiya as it’s known locally.
 Forget busy tourist trails packed with commercial outlets.
 Head into a jungle with just a guide and a porter to spot royal Bengal tigers in the wild.
 This is no safari park.
 Bardia is the real jungle, so be prepared – by reading this book first.